 Are you thinking about learning a new language?
 French, Spanish, Mandarin… Latin?
-In 2020, it’s estimated that over 50% of the world’s population is bilingual.
+In 2022, it’s estimated that over 50% of the world’s population is bilingual.
 Meaning roughly four billion people speak multiple languages.
-Apart from being fun and rewarding, there are a host of amazing benefits of learning a language.
-And it’s time to open your mind to what’s out there because we’re sharing five of them with you today.
+Apart from being fun and rewarding, there are a host of amazing benefits that come with learning a language.
+So get ready to open your mind to what's out there because we're sharing five of them with you today.
+So, if you're thinking about becoming a language learner, you're in the right place.

 Knowledge of languages is the doorway to wisdom.
 Roger Bacon

-Life can get pretty competitive – especially in the real world where you want to stand out from the crowd.
+Life can get pretty competitive - especially in the real world where you want to stand out from the crowd.
 Between impressing admissions teams at your dream university to impressing employers once you’ve graduated, you want the greatest advantage, right?
-And it’s known that having a hyper-relevant, and desired, language skill will give you the competitive edge.
+And it’s known that having a hyper-relevant and desired language skill will give you the competitive edge that you need.
 In short, you’ll be a step above other graduates.
+English speakers get a natural advantage here but there are incredible benefits to everyone becoming bilingual.

 In 2017, it was reported that there were 14 million graduates in the UK.
 And the demand for bilinguals has doubled.
 Of course, graduates have varying skill levels, but they’re all looking for the same things: a step on the ladder, employment or better pay.
 When you learn a language, you open more doors.